 The Instructional Technology Center (ITC) is located at Stokes 205 and provides students, faculty and staff with a space to work on various projects.
 The Center is equipped with multimedia equipment and software, and staffed with professional personnel.

 Linguistics Study Hour is a peer-led resource hosted by the Linguistics Department for all students in Tri-Co linguistics classes or those who are interested in linguistics.
 The study hour takes place in the lobby of the Office of Academic Resources every Monday evening from 7:30 to 9:00 p.m.
 Upperclassmen in linguistics are available as resources for questions on any type of linguistics homework or problem, advice, and networking.

 Open from Sunday through Thursday, 7-9 p.m., in Hilles 011.
 Faculty and math majors are available to help students with questions about any math class.
 Students are welcome to meet their classmates in the MQC to work on math homework, even if they do not have specific questions for the MQC staff.

 The Physics Clinic provides students in our introductory physics courses (Physics 101, 102, 105 and 106) a student-led resource for help in understanding course material and doing homework assignments.
 The Clinic is held three nights per week in the Physics Lounge, KINSC room H107.
 Exact hours and days are announced the first week of classes each semester.

-Open to anyone who needs help with a paper, in any discipline or course, at any stage of the writing process; help is also available to students working on applications of various types.
+Open to anyone who needs help with a paper or oral presentation, in any discipline or course, at any stage of the writing process; help is also available to students working on applications of various types.
 Trained fellow students with a wide range of majors listen and respond to your questions, and help you think through and express your ideas clearly.